Kobina001/risk-adaptive-continuous-authentication/application/README.md

 > **Continuous evaluation of trust within an already authenticated session.**

-The prototype does not attempt to solve every aspect of adaptive access control, identity management, or enterprise security.
+The prototype does not attempt to solve every aspect of adaptive access control, identity management or enterprise security.

 The selected risk weights and thresholds are experimental parameters used to demonstrate the behavior of the model.
 They should not be interpreted as universally optimal production values.